unyt-org/uix/docs/manual/01 Getting Started.md

 and intuitive abstraction layer for more advanced features.

 > [!NOTE]
-> The [UIX Guide](./17%20Guide.md) explains the core features of UIX and how to use them in your project.
+> The [UIX Guide](./17%20Guide.md) gives a comprehensive overview for developers who are new to UIX.

 ## Main Features